Certified Public Accountant

 Those applying for a reciprocal license in another jurisdiction may request a Letter of Good Standing at core.tn.gov.
 Log in to your existing account (or register for a new account) and choose the application “Request a Letter of Good Standing”.

-Those applying for an initial license in another jurisdiction should request a transfer of CPA Exam grades through NASBA.
+Those not licensed in Tennessee but who completed the Uniform CPA as a Tennessee candidate and are applying for an initial license in another jurisdiction should request a transfer of CPA Exam grades through NASBA.

-The Board is notified when a candidate has met the education requirements and passed the Uniform CPA Examination and publishes a list of candidate files received by the Board.
+The Board is notified by NASBA when a Tennessee candidate has met the education requirements and passed the Uniform CPA Examination.
+The Board publishes a list of candidate files received by the Board.

 If your name is on the list, you may apply for a CPA license, provided you have met all other requirements.